 Consequences Intended Unintended Leisure and social interaction Digital-as-a-Mode increases leisure time by releasing time spent travelling whilst social interactions are made easier over longer distances through video conferencing.
-Travel for leisure replaces travel for work, education and retail/services resulting in lower than expected reductions in trips made.
+Travel for leisure replaces travel for work, educ than expected reductions in trips made.
 Digital comms Improved digital communications brings more equality in access to opportunities across urban and rural areas.
-Increased capacity of systems enables more aspects of the mobility eco-system to work seamlessly together increasing efficiency and simplicity.
-As digital communications improve in rural areas, they improve more quickly in urban areas, resulting in a continuation of the imbalance of connectivity and accessibility.
+As digital communications improve in rural ar areas, resulting in a continuation of the imbala Increased capacity of systems enables more aspects of the mobility eco-system to work seamlessly together increasing efficiency and simplicity.
 Technology New technologies open up new opportunities for modes, services and infrastructure increasing mobility, accessibility and connectivity for all.
-Early adopters have advantages over late adopters and those unable or unwilling to engage with technology generating new types of exclusion.
-Payments Cashless and micro-payments increase the efficiency of mobility and enable new mobility markets to be developed.
-Those who do not have bank accounts or prefer or rely on cash are left behind and unable to engage fully in the future of mobility.
-Financial New modes and services attract investment in areas to support their delivery.
-Investment only flows to areas where there is a commercial or financial case for new modes or services unless there is public sector support.
-Displacement New modes, services and infrastructure provide stronger support for economic activity.
-Activity is displaced from some areas as new modes, services and infrastructure operate in locations most advantageous to their needs.
-Existing mobility New modes, services and infrastructure integrate with the existing mobility eco-system delivering enhancements and efficiencies, making the 'whole' stronger.
-Existing modes, services and infrastructure are disrupted, weakened, displaced or made obsolete by the future of mobility, damaging the mobility eco-system.
-Where disruption is caused but new modes, services and infrastructure fail, gaps in the mobility eco-system may appear and be difficult to fill where existing provision is no longer operating.
+Early adopters have advantages over late adopters have advantages over late adopters engage with technology generating new types Payments Cashless and micro-payments increase the efficiency of mobility and enable new mobility markets to be developed.
+Those who do not have bank accounts or preference unable to engage fully in the future of mobility Financial New modes and services attract investment in areas to support their delivery.
+Investment only flows to areas where there is a modes or services unless there is public sector Displacement New modes, services and infrastructure provide stronger support for economic activity.
+Activity is displaced from some areas as new n in locations most advantageous to their needs Existing mobility New modes, services and infrastructure integrate with the existing mobility eco-system delivering enhancements and efficiencies, making the 'whole' stronger.
+Existing modes, services and infrastructure are obsolete by the future of mobility, damaging t Where disruption is caused but new modes, se mobility eco-system may appear and be diffic longer operating.